 L90 AFAS 370 Youth, Generation and Age in Africa

 It is estimated that children and youth constitute more than 60 percent of the population in Africa.
 In a context of economic decline associated with neoliberal policies of structural adjustment, many of these young people will face extreme difficulty in finding work, supporting families, and taking on the social responsibilities of adults.
 In recent years, disaffected African youth have been increasingly blamed for political and social instability.
 This course examines the condition of youth in contemporary Africa.
 The course begins with classic anthropological texts on generation, youth, and the life cycle in Africa.
 Readings address the implications of colonialism, education, wage labor, and urbanization for relations between generations.
 The second half of the course examines recent research concerning the position of African youth in a context of economic and cultural globalization.

-This course explores the ways in which gender has been produced, reproduced and transformed through the everyday actions and activities of African women and men.
-The focus of the course is both on agency and on structures of power, as we move from a consideration of gender relations after the 19th-century jihad of Uthman dan Fodio to the problems of love and marriage in the late 20th-century Ghana.
+This seminar explores the ways in which gender relations have been produced, reproduced and transformed through the everyday actions of women and men in Africa.
+The focus is both on agency and on structures of power, as we move from a consideration of gender relations during the 19th-century jihads in West Africa to problems of love, sexuality and marriage in contemporary South Africa.

 Same as L22 History 38A8